santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 	var cPerson1 = new RPerson("John", "Doe");
 	var cPerson2 = new RPerson("John", "Doe");

 }

 ```

 ## Record by Default override `Object.Equal`

+`Record` by default override `Object.Equal` method in order to compare two record.
+If record have same value then its return true otherwise false.

+See the following example

 ```csharp